Patterns of Life

 • Published

-Sometimes, in the quiet hours between dreaming and waking, I enter a space that feels more real than anything else.
+Sometimes, in the middle of the night, I wake up and enter a space that feels more real than anything else.

 From this field, images emerge.
-Each one seems born directly from whatever feeling I carry in that exact moment — as if image is just a projection of emotion.
+Each one seems to be born directly from whatever feeling I carry in that moment.

-The images don’t tell a story.
-They simply are — rising, dissolving, giving way to new ones, three, four, sometimes five passing through before the connection begins to thin.
+The images rise, dissolve, and give way to new ones.
+Three, four, sometimes five pass through before the connection begins to thin.

-During these moments, there’s a feeling of pure connectedness — a sense that I am experiencing reality before it gets shaped into thoughts, words, and separate things.
-A deeper reality, raw and vivid and alive.
+During these moments, I experience pure connectedness.
+I sense that I am experiencing reality before it gets shaped into thoughts, words, and separate things.

 I’ve noticed that the less I react, the more I simply witness without grasping, the longer the patterns stay.
-But even then, they are delicate — never something to catch or hold, only to be touched lightly with awareness.
+But even then, they are delicate and can only be held lightly in my awareness.

 I don’t know why these glimpses come, or what they ultimately mean.
-I only know that when I’m inside them, I feel awake, at home — watching reality being formed, one breath, one feeling, one image at a time.
+I only know that when I’m inside them, I feel awake and at home.

 Flowing grey patterns forming into the clear, vivid image of a kingfisher.